One unit of credit equals four semester hours.

 PSY 210 Introduction to Psychological Science

-An introduction to psychology as a science, along with its methods of inquiry and representative findings in areas such as learning, memory, cognition, motivation, perception, development, social, abnormal, personality and physiological psychology.
-An assignment is made in each section for experimental unit credit, where a student participates in research projects or a research activity assignment.
+An introduction to psychology as a science, along with its methods of inquiry and representative findings in areas such as learning, memory, cognition, motivation, perception and development, as well as social, abnormal, personality and physiological psychology.
+In each section, students receive experimental credit for research activities.
 A prerequisite for all other psychology courses.

 PSY 249 Research Mentorship